directdemocracy-vote/notary/README.md

 ## Scalable Implementations

 Developers and organizations are encouraged to implement their own publishers using more scalable and more robust technologies to handle a very large number of users.

+## Installation

+This sample publisher requires the [json-schema](https://github.com/opis/json-schema) PHP library to check the syntax of publications.
+It should be installed by running `composer require opis/json-schema` at the root of this repository.